zhev5k/FixedRunCats/README.md

-# FixedRunCats
+# FixedRunCat

+A cute running cat animation on your windows taskbar.
-FIXED VERSION FOR: WINDOWS 10, WINDOWS 11
+[FIXED FOR WINDOWS 10, 11]